snehaagarwal208/CodeConnect/README.md

 For any questions, feedback, or inquiries, please contact the game developer at [email address].

-Have fun playing the Memory Game and enjoy improving your Java programming skills!
+Have fun playing CodeConnect and enjoy improving your Java programming skills!